-E COMMISSION services for a wide area, parts of which are very rural and other parts of which are highly urban.
-There is a higher than average proportion of older people in our population and levels of disadvantage in some areas are very high.
+E COMMISSION services for a wide very rural and other parts which are highly urban.
+There is a higher than average proportion of In line with other NHS and social older people in our population and levels of disadvantage in some areas are very high.
 As a commissioner we face particular challenges from an ageing population and increasing demand for health services.